 Chef Moshe Basson and health expert Christina Pirello put a vegan twist on a classic Arab dish.

 After changing location several times, Jerusalem’s Eucalyptus Restaurant has taken root in the prestigious Khutzot HaYotzer artist’s quarter in Jerusalem.
-Chef Moshe Basson hosted a “Biblical Cooking Class” there last week, taught by visiting American health and nutrition authority Christina Pirello.
+Chef Moshe Basson hosted a “Biblical Cooking Class”, taught by visiting American health and nutrition authority Christina Pirello.

 While Ms. Pirello sliced fennel, onions, and lemons and chatted with the audience in the upstairs dining room, Chef Basson prepped the evening’s main dish in the kitchen.
 I was waiting to hear more about the foods of the Biblical period, but as the event progressed, it became evident that the focus was going to be mostly on macrobiotic and vegan cooking.